AC/DC

+AC/DC have been estimated to have sold over 200 million records worldwide, making them one of the best-selling artists of all time.
+They have also sold 84 million records in the US, according to the Recording Industry Association of America (RIAA).
+The band's accolades include two Grammy Awards, two Guinness World Records, one iHeartRadio Music Award, three ARIA Music Awards, eight APRA Awards – including the Ted Albert Award for Outstanding Services to Australian Music, and an induction into the Rock and Roll Hall of Fame.
+In 2016, according to Forbes Celebrity 100, the band have earned $67.5 million.

 History

 1973–1974: Formation and name

-AC/DC were formed in the Australian pop music scene of the early to mid-1970s, which is described as the third wave of rock music.
+AC/DC were formed in the Australian pop music scene of the early to mid-1970s, which is described as the third wave of rock music in Australia.
 Many local 1960s artists – e.g., the Easybeats and the Masters Apprentices, had attempted to gain international recognition but achieved limited commercial success overseas and disbanded after returning to Australia.
 Newer artists and veterans of the 1960s beat boom developed a variety of genres, which included a harder blues rock style dubbed pub rock.
 Popular Australian bands – e.g., Sherbet and Skyhooks, played mainstream pop or adopted a glam rock approach.